This information will teach you about the placement and care of your central venous catheter (CVC).

 - Check to make sure that the clamps on your lumens are closed before you change the needleless connectors and disinfection caps.

-- Even though your gloves are on, they will no longer be sterile if you touched your skin when you put on your dressing, so do not touch the inner part of the catheter tip or needleless connector.
+- Even though your gloves are on, they will no longer be sterile if you touched your skin when you put on your dressing, so don’t touch the inner part of the catheter tip or needleless connector.
 Using an alcohol pad, hold your catheter with your nondominant hand close to, but not touching, the needleless connector (see Figure 9).

 - Using your dominant hand, scrub the connection site for 15 seconds with another alcohol pad and allow it to dry for 15 seconds.
 Twist off the old needleless connector.
 Throw away the old needleless connector and alcohol pad.